MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 ---
-title: Set up a Viva Glint Magnet/RN Excellence survey
+title: Set up a Microsoft Viva Glint Magnet survey
 description: Using the Viva Glint platform, organizations can view invaluable data from their RNs and identify risks and opportunities in real-time. ms.author: JudithWeiner
 author: JudyWeiner